-6.103.
-Emergency plans and procedures should be developed and documented, and should be made available to the personnel concerned.
-Such plans and procedures should be subject to periodic review and revision as necessary in light of past experience and following any changes that may impact emergency arrangements.
+6.101 Emergency plans and procedures should be developed and documented, and should be made available to the personnel concerned.
+These plans and procedures should be subject to periodic review and revision as necessary in light of past experience and any changes that may impact emergency arrangements.
 Personnel concerned should be qualified and trained in the implementation of these plans and procedures.
-Emergency arrangements should be tested in exercises on a regular basis and feedback obtained should be incorporated into the emergency arrangements as necessary.
-The management system in place should ensure that equipment, supplies, communication systems and other resources necessary for response to an emergency are available and in working order when they are needed [30, 31].
+Emergency arrangements should be tested in exercises on a regular basis and feedback obtained should be incorporated in the emergency arrangements as necessary.
+The management system in place should ensure that equipment, supplies, communication systems and other resources necessary for response to an emergency are available and in working order when needed [30, 31].